GMan26/vodafone-test/README.md

 ## 3. The Minor Errors
 There are two minor errors inside this application

 The first error is when trying to update the database through the web controller.
 Which led to another method to be use.
-More information by be found above 1.4.1 [ Update Mobile Services Issue](####changing-mobile-service-issues).
-However the Contractor update is successfull
+More information by be found above [ 1.4.1 Update Mobile Services Issue](####changing-mobile-service-issues).
+However the constructor update is successfull

 The second is a "Request method 'GET' not supported" error for the Update,Delete & Add for the REST Controller.
 The code for these methods are inside the code, they just have not been tested